Week #2 -- April 14, 2013

 In t-4th, RBI 1B by Tony Wiggs, SF by Ervin, and 2 out RBI 2B by Tony Barner again tied the score 6-6.
 In b-4th, with the bases loaded and 1 out, Arin Gelletly smashed a grandslam over the fence in LCF.
 With the Kings ahead 10-6 after 4 innings, Chuck Grant entered as a relief pitcher in t-5th.
 Grant should have been out of t-5th 3 up 3 down, but an infield error prolonged the inning.
 TB's took advantage with 2 out 1B by Roiy and 2 RBI 3B by Woods.
 Grant shut down TB's the rest of way and Kings added 1 run in b-5th on Koby Sarubin bases loaded infield hit and 4 runs in b-6th via Jan Katzen RBI 1B, Hendricks 2 RBI 3B, and Glenn Savage RBI 1B.

-The Birds OF Tayvon Ervin would score after his triple on an RBI single off the
+The Birds OF Tayvon Ervin would score after his triple on an RBI single off the bat of Maurice Jamison.
+The Kings again would respond and tie the game up.

-The Kings would hold The Birds scoreless in the 3rd while putting across 3 of
+The Kings would hold The Birds scoreless in the 3rd while putting across 3 of their own and lead 6-3 heading into 4.

-Thunderbirds offensive leaders in
+Thunderbirds offensive leaders in game 1:

 John Roiy (2-3,2 R,1 RBI,3B)